Ventricular Assist Devices

 Your doctor may recommend a ventricular assist device to help your heart work better if you:

 Fewer than 110 facilities are approved for VAD destination (long-term) therapy.
 UC San Diego Health is one of only two health systems in San Diego and eight in California offering this option.
 Our patient success outcomes exceed national averages.

 Our Disease-Specific Care (DSC) Certification for ventricular assist devices is approved by The Joint Commission, a leading nonprofit health care accrediting body.

 Types of Ventricular Assist Devices

-A total artificial heart (TAH) is a device that is used to replace both chambers of your heart.
+Other mechanical circulatory support devices include the total artificial heart (TAH), which can replace both chambers of your heart.
 It is used to extend life in a very small group of people with end-stage heart failure who are waiting for a donor heart.

 Another tube is used to connect the pump to the aorta.
 Once the pump begins to work and support the heart, the patient is removed from the heart-lung machine and the incision is closed.

-Percutaneous VADs (Impella and TandemHeart™) are inserted with a catheter through a blood vessel and do not require open-heart surgery.
+Percutaneous VADs (Impella and TandemHeart) are inserted with a catheter through a blood vessel in our cardiac catheterization lab and do not require open-heart surgery.

 Living with an LVAD